lucasnscr/cqrs-aws/README.md

         ReadCapacityUnits=10,WriteCapacityUnits=5
 ```

-After configuration, we can run our application and check our CQRS implementation with Aws localstack
+After configuration, we can run our application and check our CQRS implementation with Aws localstack.